Beekeeping Initiative in the Amathole Basin

 read more

-What are imifino or edible weeds?
+What are imifino or wild leafy vegetables?

 About 30 000 edible plant species are found throughout the world.
 It is estimated that about 7 000 of these plants have been collected as food.
 With urbanisation and working away from home the practice of growing or foraging for our food is declining.
 Today about 15...